Auction-Fundraisers

 Trichocereus tulhuayacensis KK337 X T. peruvianus/‘Juul’s Giant’ hybrid f. monstrosus

 Here’s a chance at a choice and singular monstrose seedling of this exciting new hybrid.
-The spiny magenta flowered tulhuayacensis impregnated by our large blue-green peruvianus/Juul’s mutant.
-The monstrose/cristate genes, colored flowers and exceptional spines combine in unexpected and novel ways—some of the progeny, such as this many ribbed selection, are already showing very unique mutant traits and we can’t wait to see how magnificently they mature!
-We’re envisioning thick brain-coral growth with stout, red to black spines and fans of huge purplish blossoms!
-Certain to become a one-of-a-kind living sculpture.
+The spiny magenta flowered tulhuayacensis impregnated by our large blue-green peruvianus/Juul’s mutant that produces huge white flowers with extra petals.
+The monstrose/cristate genes, colored & mutant flowers, and exceptional spines will combine in unexpected and novel ways—some of the progeny, such as this many ribbed selection, are already showing very unique mutant traits and we can’t wait to see how magnificently they mature!
+We’re envisioning thick brain-coral growth with stout, red to black spines and unfurling fans of huge purplish blossoms!
+Whatever maturation brings, this is certain to become a one-of-a-kind living sculpture.
 Z8b/9a

-↑ Auction plant ↑↑ Auction plant with darker hues during the height of summer ↑↑ Mother: Trichocereus tulhuayacensis KK337 ↑ ↑ Father: Tperuvianus/’Juul’s Giant’ mutant ↑
+↑ Auction plant ↑↑ Auction plant with darker hues during the height of summer ↑

 Other Succulents & Xerophytes